-The Empty Sky Memorial was erected on September 11th, 2011 to commemorate the 10-year anniversary of the original 911 events.
+The Empty Sky Memorial was erected on September 11th, 2011, to commemorate the 10-year anniversary of the original 911 events.
 It features two stainless steel twin walls that measure 210 feet long, the same width as the sides of the original World Trade Center Towers.
-The stainless steel walls are perfectly aligned so they face the exact location where the original Twin Towers stood.
+The stainless steel walls are perfectly aligned, facing the exact location where the original Twin Towers stood.
 Lastly, on the interior of the walls are the names of all 749 New Jersey residents who lost their lives on 9-11.

 It is situated in Liberty State Park, just across the river from Manhattan.
 Though going to New Jersey is an unusual thing to do in NYC, visiting Liberty State Park and the Empty Sky Memorial is a unique experience.
-Not only is it an important reminder of the horrific events, but the memorial is situated next to the Hudson River, so you have a beautiful view of the Manhattan skyline, especially during sunset.
+Not only is it an important reminder of the horrific events, but the memorial is situated next to the Hudson River.
+You have a beautiful view of the Manhattan skyline, especially during sunset.

 Princeton University is a private Ivy League university and the 4th oldest higher education institution in America.
 With a total undergraduate enrollment of almost 5000 students, it is also frequently considered one of the best universities in the USA.
-According to the US News ranking, it is the number one University for 12 years in a row now.
+According to the US News ranking, it has been the number-one University for 12 years in a row now.